-An index pattern defines the Elasticsearch indices that contain the metrics data that you want to view and monitor.
+An index pattern defines the Elasticsearch indices containing the metrics data you want to view and monitor.
 Kibana uses these index patterns to create visualizations in the dashboard.
 After you create an index pattern, you can perform the following tasks.

 Interactively explore the metrics data